 Bring the mixture to a boil and then reduce the heat.
 Put on a lid with a small gap and simmer for at least 3 hours or until the peas are tender.

-Final Tips for How to Cook a Cottage Roll in Instant Pot
+Final Tips for How to Make French Canadian Split Pea Soup in Instant Pot

-This soup is beyond easy to make when you make a Pork Cottage Roll first, but easily quick and fast when you pop everything in your Instant Pot.
+This French Canadian Split Pea Soup is beyond easy to make when you make a Pork Cottage Roll first, but easily quick and fast when you pop everything in your Instant Pot.

 Extras can be frozen to eat at a later point in time (roughly 6 months in the freezer)